Samsung/tizen-docs/docs/iot/guides/things-api-5.0.md

     -   Divide a collection resource request into single resource requests.
     -   Provide the "property_key" in case of the GET request.

-The SmartThings&trade; Things SDK API provides the following benefits for you:
+The ST Things SDK API provides the following benefits for you:

--   Supporting pin-based and UserConfirm(Certificate)-based OTM in EasySetup.
+-   Supports pin-based and UserConfirm(Certificate)-based OTM in EasySetup.
--   Providing a JSON-based device/resource definition method in two file, `master.json` and `resource.json`:
+-   Provides a JSON-based device/resource definition method in two file, `master.json` and `resource.json`:
--   Resources that are defined in a JSON file/string are made internally.
+-   Resources that are defined in `resource.json` file are made internally.
--   Easy APIs to handle requests and responses:
+-   Provides easy APIs to handle requests and responses:
     -   Supports request methods: GET and POST.
     -   You only need to make a representation (bundle of property values) for a response.
     -   You do not need to handle interfaces, as they are handled internally.
     -   The request to a collection resource is divided into individual requests to single resources.
--   Cloud setup (Sign-up/Sign-in/Sign-out/Resource publish to cloud) is handled internally.
+-   Provides internally handled cloud setup (Sign-up or Sign-in or Sign-out or Resource publish to cloud).
--   Following operations are handled internally:
+-   Provides the following internally handled operations:
     -   To respond to an Access Point List (APList) request from a client.
     -   To start and stop softAP.
     -   To connect to a target WiFi AP (Enroller).